davidkassa/southwest-checkin-3/README.md

 - The web interface was written using [Flask](http://flask.pocoo.org/)
 - The database layer was written using [SQLAlchemy](http://www.sqlalchemy.org/)
 - The [live app](http://southwest-checkin.herokuapp.com/) is hosted on a [Heroku](http://www.heroku.com/) free dyno and uses [Heroku Postgres Dev](https://addons.heroku.com/heroku-postgresql) to host the database and [New Relic](https://addons.heroku.com/newrelic) for app statistics

+## Installation on Ubuntu 12.04 LTS ##

+Installation on a Ubuntu 12.04 LTS Server edition requires the libpq-dev, libxml2-dev, libxslt-dev, and python-dev libraries to be installed.
+There is a Perl pip, so you must specify the python pip program

+    $ apt-get install libxml2-dev libxslt-dev libpq-dev python-dev
+    $ apt-get install python-pip